 ’Twaz a Good Fight! is the first full length biography of Jordan to appear.
 It is written by Stephen Frost, who currently leads the British Movement, which Jordan himself founded.
 In addition to interviewing Jordan on numerous occasions, Frost was given free access to Jordan’s voluminous personal archives.
 He further incorporates into his text fragments from Jordan’s unfinished autobiography, Before the Sun Goes Down.
 The result is a detailed and sympathetic account of the life of this extraordinary personality.

 Frost begins at the beginning: “John Colin Campbell Jordan was born in Birmingham, on the 19th of June, 1923, the only child of Percy and Bertha Jordan.”
 He enjoyed a comfortable and unexceptional middle-class childhood.
-The only unusual feature of his early years was an extended visit to Germany in 1937, where, at age 14, was able to witness and experience Hitler’s Germany firsthand.
-The journey made a profound impact on the intelligent and sensitive adolescent, that would have huge ramifactions later in his life.
+The only unusual feature of his early years was an extended visit to Germany in 1937, where, at age 14, was able to witness and experience Hitler’s Germany first hand.
+The journey made a profound impact on the intelligent and sensitive adolescent that would have huge ramifications later in his life.

 Upon his demobilisation in 1946, he began studies at Cambridge University where he studied history.
 He graduated with honors in 1949, and began a career in teaching.
 But his real interest — his primary career — was not in education, but in politics.
 Jordan’s lifelong political involvement may be divided into four periods: his political apprenticeship, the National Socialist Movement, the British Movement, and Gothic Ripples.

-The first of these organizations was the White Defence League.
-In 1960, the WDL merged with a number of other groups to form the first incarnation of the British National Party.
+The first of these organizations was the White Defence League (WDL).
+In 1960, the WDL merged with a number of other groups to form the first incarnation of the British National Party (BNP).
 The BNP included within its ranks both moderate racial nationalists and a smaller number of hardline National-Socialists.
 Jordan was the leader of the NS contingent.
 The two factions did not always get along together, and as time went on the BNP was increasingly riven with internal disputes.

 Among the episodes Frost discusses are the famous Trafalgar Square rally of April, 1962; the foundation of the World Union of National Socialists by Jordan and Rockwell in that same year; the “Spearhead” trial and Jordan’s subsequent conviction and imprisonment; Jordan’s tumultuous marriage to the French fashion heiress Francoise Dior; and his second imprisonment, in 1967, for violating the Race Relations Act.
 (Specifically, he was found guilty of violating said act by printing a leaflet entitled “The Coloured Invasion,” which warned Britons about the dangers of massive non-White immigration.)